microsoft/azure-orbital-space-sdk/docs/architecture/runtime-framework/platform-services/deployment.md

 The process of updating and existing application or service executing within the runtime framework is virtually identical to that of deploying a new application or service.

-The process begins with ground control uploading an updated application container image, followed by a deployment schedule file to the deployment platform service.
+The process begins with ground control uploading updated application container image(s) and an updated application deployment YAML (if required).
+This is then followed by the upload of a deployment schedule file to the deployment platform service.
 The deployment platform service then processes the schedule file, which contains detailed metadata on when to perform the update.

 Once the scheduled update time has transpired, the deployment platform services executes a rolling update by patching the application or service.
 This ensures continuous operation of the application or service and minimizes system disruption.
 Like the act of deploying an application or service, updates to the runtime framework are done efficiently and securely, and with authoritative scheduling from ground control.